ucldc/ingest_deploy/README.md

 Before initiating a harvest, you'll first need to confirm if the collection has previously been harvested -- or if it's a new collection:

-* Consult the <a href="https://registry.cdlib.org/admin/library_collection/collection/>Collection Registry</a> and look up the collection, to determine the key.
+* Log into the <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> (admin interface) and look up the collection, to determine the key.
 For example, for <a href="https://registry.cdlib.org/admin/library_collection/collection/26189/">"Radiologic Imaging Lab collection"</a>, the key is "26189"
 * Query CouchDB using this URL syntax.
 Replace the key parameter with the key for the collection: `https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name_count?key=%2226189%22`

 If you have results in the resulting "value" parameter, then you'll need to remove the harvested records from CouchDB:

-* Log into majorTom
+* Log into majorTom.
-* Run this command, adding the key for the collection at the end: `python ~/code/harvester/scripts/delete_collection.py 23065`
+* Run this command, adding the key for the collection at the end: `python ~/code/harvester/scripts/delete_collection.py 23065`.
+* The proceed with the steps below for conducting a new harvest.

-If you have zero results
+If you have zero results, then you'll be conducting a new harvest:

+* <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> (admin interface) and look up the collection
-Queue collections for (re)harvest via the [UCLDC Registry Admin Interface](https://registry.cdlib.org/admin).
-Once you have logged in, select collections you want to queue, and then choose `Start harvest normal stage` from the `Action` drop-down.
-You should then get feedback message verifying that the collections have been queued.
+* Choose `Start harvest normal stage` from the `Action` drop-down.
+* You should then get feedback message verifying that the collections have been queued.

 Note: "normal stage" is the current default.
 When you provision workers (see below), you can specify which queue(s) they will poll for jobs via the `rq_work_queues` parameter.
 The example given below sets the workers up to listen for jobs on `normal-stage` and `low-stage`, but you can change this if need be.

-### Harvest content through to couchDB
+### Harvest the collection through to CouchDB

-The following sections describe the process for ingesting content from harvest targets.
-This is done via the use of "transient" rq worker instances, which are created as needed and then deleted after use.
-Once the rq workers have been created and provisioned, they will automatically look for jobs in the queue and run the full harvester code for those jobs.
-The end result is that couchDB is updated.
+The following sections describe the process for harvesting collections through to CouchDB.
+This is done via the use of "transient" <a href="http://python-rq.org/">Redis Queue</a> (RQ) worker instances, which are created as needed and then deleted after use.
+Once the RQ workers have been created and provisioned, they will automatically look for jobs in the queue and run the full harvester code for those jobs.
+The end result is that CouchDB is updated.

 Note: to run these processes, you need to log onto the ingest front machine and then into the majorTom machine.
 Getting access to these machines is a one time setup step that Mark needs to walk you through.